timothepearce/laravel-time-series-docs/docs/getting-started/what-is-quasar.md

 If you want to discover the library, I advise you to follow the [Quickstart section](/quickstart).

-If you are already familiar with the library, the [next](/getting-started/installation) section will guide you through the use of the tool.
+If you are already familiar with the library, the [next](/getting-started/installation) section will guide you through the installation process.